2026 eMTB Shootout

 Weight: 55.6 lbs | 25.2 kg

 With every year and every shootout, our process gets increasingly difficult.
 The evolution of eMTBs as highly capable units needing to be judged as entire machines is happening so fast.
-Our voting parameters, the topical discussions and impressions left by a bike vary more and more as each rider focuses on different aspects that matter to him, not unlike consumers who prioritize different aspects of a bike's offering.
+Our voting parameters, the topical discussions and impressions left by a bike vary more and more as each rider focuses on different aspects that matter to them, not unlike consumers who prioritize different aspects of a bike’s offering.
 At one point in time, motor options were few, performance was similar and all that we had to focus on was which eMTB held up to aggressive riding best, and felt the least like a heavy and numbed-out MTB experience.
-Now we've got more than a dozen options that all ride very well, have good geometry, strong spec but have wildly different aspects for consideration.
+Now we’ve got more than a dozen options that all ride very well, have good geometry, strong spec but have wildly different aspects for consideration.
 Things like spec-to-dollar ratios, removable batteries, adjustable geometry, dealer support, range extenders, trail legality, dealer support vs lower priced direct to consumer options, history as a reliable and supported brand vs uncertainty as a smaller boutique or newcomer to the space.
-There's so many things we stress over as we've evolved from simply picking the bike that rode best and excited us most to thinking about, which bike would we want to own long term.
+There’s so many things we stress over as we’ve evolved from simply picking the bike that rode best and excited us most to thinking about, which bike would we want to own long term.

 For 2026 we’ve picked four categories in hopes of helping riders best align with a category that suits them.